mlotti/HplusHW/NtupleAnalysis/src/BTagEfficiencyAnalysis/work/readme.txt

 2) Produce plots and json files from the histograms, for example:
      ./plotBTagEfficiency.py --mcrab BTagEfficiencyAnalysis_160114_124705 --dataset T -e 0.10
-   Notice that this is done for one dataset only (such as TTJets or WJetsHT).
+   Notice that this is done for one dataset only (such as TT or TTJets or WJetsHT).
 The last parameter is the maximum allowed uncertainty in a pt bin (the bin width is automatically widened to meet this requirement)